Our office has relocated to Wichita State University's Grace Wilkie Hall, Room 223.

 The Consumer Price Index is used to calculate inflation, or the change in price of a basket of goods and services, as it impacts consumers; whereas, the Producer Price Index measures changes in selling prices, thereby expressing price changes from the perspective of the seller who produces a particular commodity.

-A slide presentation updated with May 2017 data shows the Midwest inflation rate dropped slightly from April to May.
-While the urban metropolitan areas noticed a -0.71% decrease, the non-metropolitan urban areas saw a smaller decrease of -0.16%.
+A slide presentation updated with June 2017 data shows the Midwest inflation rate dropped slightly from May to June.
+While the urban metropolitan areas noticed a 0.36% increase, the non-metropolitan urban areas saw a smaller increase of 0.04%.